 Availability: Maine, Massachusetts, New Hampshire, New York, Pennsylvania, and Vermont.

 The NBT Bank mortgage loan is designed for the following with a credit score of 700 or more:

 You can loan up to $850,000 with loan down payment options, but there’s an option for 100% financing or higher loan amounts.

-The loan, therefore, isn’t suitable for everyone.
+The loan, therefore, isn’t suitable for all medical designations and budgets.